 Again it is clever, it is a descriptive question requiring situated knowledge.
 What if I asked the question “what causes war, such as the one in Europe in 1914?”.
 It doesn’t require as much subject-specific knowledge to answer the question.
 You can think critically about the First World War but without much expertise.

 Until about 20 years ago, most researchers seemed to have the sense that the range of intelligence was mostly set by genetics, and that a good or poor environment moved one’s intelligence up or down a bit within that range.

 A real turning point in this work came during the 1980s with the discovery that IQ scores over the last half century have shown quite substantial gains.
 For example, in Holland, scores went up 21 points in just 30 years (1952–1982), based on scores from Dutch military draftees.This is not an isolated case.
 The effect has been observed in over a dozen countries throughout the world, including the United States.
 Not all countries have data available to be tested—you need very large numbers of people to be sure that you’re not looking at a quirky subset—but where the data are available, the effect has been found.

-This is a really good example of clever discourse.
-You have to read it several times before you realise the points being made in the first and last sentence are not vindicated by what comes in between.
-At some point in these three paragraphs IQ tests becomes conflated with innate intelligence.
-IQ tests do not offer much insight into anything other than the ability to do IQ tests.
-That point is made and then ignored.
+This is a good example of clever discourse; you have to really think about it.
+At some point in these three paragraphs IQ tests become conflated with innate intelligence and genetics.
+IQ tests do not offer insight into anything other than the ability to do IQ tests; they have little to say about genetics.

-It seems to me that expertise requires a lot of knowledge, but “thinking well” does not.
-As fellow Core Knowledge conspirator Ed Hirsch suggests:
+Expertise requires a lot of knowledge, but “thinking well” does not.
+As Willingham’s fellow Core-Knowledge educator Ed Hirsch suggests: